Ready to write a demand letter to your landlord? Use our free demand letter creator.

 Is a walkthrough of the unit required before moving out? | Unless you end your lease with less than 2 weeks' notice, your landlord has to inform you in writing of your right to request an inspection before moving out. |

-What if my landlord is withholding my security deposit in violation of the security deposit laws of New York? | Your landlord will be liable for the amount they illegally withheld from you.
-Or if certain elements are met, they may also be liable for up to x2 the amount of the security deposit on top of what they illegally withheld.
+What if my landlord withholds my security deposit, violating New York's security deposit laws? | Your landlord will be liable for the amount they illegally withheld from you.
+Or if certain elements are met, they may also be liable for up to x2 the security deposit amount on top of what they illegally withheld.
 See more information on this below. |

 Move-In Inspection